chauhan13/IftProblem-bikayi-/Readme.md

 }
 ```

-Method called when lift stops at a floor.
+function called when lift stops at a floor.
 We need to reassign a person request if lift becomes full.

 ```
 updateliftState(lift) {